Merchant Account Setup

 - Nelnet Commerce Manager has two functions.
 As a payment gateway, an existing application or website can redirect to Commerce Manager to securely process credit card transactions.
 Commerce Manager can also be set up as a standalone site to sell simple individual items (e.g. a ticket to a fundraising dinner) or to collect customer information (order number, invoice number, etc.) and accept payment in an amount entered by the customer.
 Commerce Manager will also be able to accept ACH payments beginning July 1, 2020.

 - Cvent is an event management platform.
 They provide advanced reporting and additional services specifically for conferences or events (badge printing, on-site registration, etc.).
 They can create a website for your event and accept registration payments through the website.

 - Cybersource is an existing online payment gateway.
-All business units currently using Cybersource will be transitioned to a Nelnet solution.
-No new Cybersource accounts should only be created after consultation with Ohio State Merchant Services.
+Most business units currently using Cybersource will be transitioned to a Nelnet solution.
+Cybersource accounts should only be created after consultation with Ohio State Merchant Services.